Gustaf de Laval: Life

 Gustaf de Laval was born at Orsa in Dalarna in the Swedish de Laval Huguenot family (immigrated 1622 - Claude de Laval, soldier - knighted de Laval 1647).
 He enrolled at the Institute of Technology in Stockholm (later the Royal Institute of Technology, KTH) in 1863, receiving a degree in mechanical engineering in 1866, after which he matriculated at Uppsala University in 1867.

 He was then employed by the Swedish mining company, Stora Kopparberg.
 From there he returned to Uppsala University and completed his doctorate in 1872.
 He was further employed in Kloster Iron works in Husby parish, Sweden.

 de Laval was a member of the Royal Swedish Academy of Sciences from 1886.
 He was a successful engineer and businessman.
 He also held national office, being elected to the Swedish parliament, from 1888 to 1890, and later became a member of the senate.
+He was elected an honorary member of the American Society of Mechanical Engineers in 1912.

 De Laval died in Stockholm in 1913 at the age of 67.
 He is interred at Norra begravningsplatsen in Stockholm, Sweden.